Fire and rescue services

 Don't wait for official warnings.

-Walk or bike if possible because of potential road congestion.
+Walk or ride a bike if possible because of potential road congestion.

 Visit GeoNet for information about volcanic activity at: